 While some parishioners prefer to honor the tradition of waiting until the time of Confirmation for receiving Holy Communion, Fr.
 Warren encourages children who have demonstrated an understanding of the celebration of Eucharist and who have shown interest in receiving the sacrament to pursue instruction.

 Please call the church office to set up an appointment with Fr.
 Warren for consultation and instruction.

 Participation in the liturgy of the Mass is a rich and meaningful component of religious education.
 As such, we encourage all children to become involved as acolytes.
 By their service at the altar, our acolytes demonstrate a purposeful commitment to be formed by the life of worship.
 The term acolyte refers to "one who follows."
 During the Mass, an acolyte is one who originally followed the bishop or priest in procession and assisted with the liturgy.
 During the 9:00 Mass, we are delighted to have children serve at the high altar in positions including torch bearer, crucifer, and thurifer.
-Families who are interested are invited to contact Peter Madsen.
-After an initial appointment with Mr. Madsen, the child will receive individual training for serving at the high altar.
+Families who are interested are invited to contact Paul Roberts.
+After an initial appointment with Mr. Roberts, the child will receive individual training for serving at the high altar.
 The commitment to be an acolyte requires the child to arrive at the church by 8:30 and to be vested by 8:40 on mornings when (s)he is scheduled to serve.
 There may also be one or two training workshops a year that last for 1 or 2 hours each.
 These are offered on either Saturday or Sunday to allow everyone – including parents – to attend.

 At the current time, Young People's Confirmation Classes take place every other year.